Nicoll Highway MRT station: Services

 Nicoll Highway station serves the CCL and is situated between Promenade and Stadium stations.
 The official station code is CC5.
 Being part of the CCL, the station is operated by SMRT Trains.
 Prior to the collapse, there were plans for the station, along with the adjacent Promenade station, to have a cross-platform interchange with an unspecified future line; that had to be realigned as the new station did not have such provisions to be an interchange.
+The new tunnels were designed by Aecom consultants and tunnels to the previous site were demolished with special machinery from Japan.
 The station operates between 5:45 am and 12:17 am, with trains running every 5 to 7 minutes in both directions daily.

 Design

 The two-level underground station is 165 m long and the platforms are 21.5 m deep.
 Designed by ONG & ONG, the station has a colour scheme of black, grey and white.
 The platform's dark, polished seats were intended to complement the rest of the station's modern design.
 The station has two exits, with Exit A connecting to The Concourse via an overhead pedestrian bridge.
 The station architecture is intended to represent the "technological sophistication" of the MRT network.

 The station is wheelchair accessible.
 A tactile system, consisting of tiles with rounded or elongated raised studs, guides visually impaired commuters through the station, with dedicated tactile routes that connect the station entrances to the platforms.
 Wider fare gates allow easier access for wheelchair users into the station.